gkreder/ragnosis/README.md

 # Installation

-This project relies on [langchain-rdf](https://github.com/vemonet/langchain-rdf) developed by [Vincent Emonet](https://github.com/vemonet/)
+This project relies on [langchain-rdf](https://github.com/vemonet/langchain-rdf) which should be installed separately.

 To install langchain-rdf run: